 Play giant versions of classic board games.

 Image adapted from: 韩冬 via Google Maps

 Character statues and display dolls isn’t all.
 Remember wooden spin tops?
 Likely, if you were born before the era of the T-series NRIC.
-Nostalgic childhood games like a wooden spin tops from the 60s and Pepsi bottle cap spinners can also be found here for a #throwback into our younger days.
+Nostalgic childhood games such as a wooden spin top from the 60s and Pepsi bottle cap spinners can also be found here for a #throwback into our younger days.